 - 1A substance made by mixing other substances together: form the mixture into a manageable dough shandy is a mixture of beer and lemonadeMore example sentences

 - 1.2A combination of different things in which the component elements are individually distinct: the old town is a mixture of narrow medieval streets and 18th-century architectureMore example sentences

 - 1.3 Chemistry The product of the random distribution of one substance through another without any chemical reaction, as distinct from a compound.More example sentences

 - 1.4The charge of gas or vapour mixed with air which is admitted to the cylinder of an internal-combustion engine, especially as regards the ratio of fuel to air: newer pilots often leave their mixture rich during an entire flightMore example sentences

-- 1.5 (also mixture stop) an organ stop in which each key sounds a group of small pipes of different pitches, giving a very bright tone.More example sentences
+- 1.5 (also mixture stop) An organ stop in which each key sounds a group of small pipes of different pitches, giving a very bright tone.More example sentences

 the mixture as before

-[used formerly as an instruction on a medicine bottle]More example sentences
+- British The same treatment repeated.[used formerly as an instruction on a medicine bottle]More example sentences

-late Middle English: from French mixture or Latin mixtura (see mixed)
+late Middle English: from French mixture or Latin mixtura (see mixed).